Battle of Khe Sanh

 The Battle of Khe Sanh (21 January – 9 July 1968) was conducted in the Khe Sanh area of northwestern Quảng Trị Province, Republic of Vietnam (South Vietnam), during the Vietnam War.
-The main US forces defending Khe Sanh Combat Base (KSCB) were two regiments of the United States Marine Corps supported by elements from the United States Army and the United States Air Force (USAF), as well as a small number of Army of the Republic of Vietnam (ARVN) troops.
+The main US forces defending Khe Sanh Combat Base (KSCB) were two regiments of the United States Marine Corps supported by elements from the United States Army, the United States Air Force (USAF) and the RAAF, as well as a small number of Army of the Republic of Vietnam (ARVN) troops.
 These were pitted against two to three divisional-size elements of the North Vietnamese People's Army of Vietnam (PAVN).

-The US command in Saigon initially believed that combat operations around KSCB during 1967 were part of a series of minor PAVN offensives in the border regions.
-That appraisal was later altered when the PAVN was found to be moving major forces into the area.
-In response, US forces were built up before the PAVN isolated the Marine base.
-Once the base came under siege, a series of actions were fought over a period of five months.
-During this time, KSCB and the hilltop outposts around it were subjected to constant PAVN artillery, mortar, and rocket attacks, and several infantry assaults.
-To support the Marine base, a massive aerial bombardment campaign (Operation Niagara) was launched by the USAF.
-Over 100,000 tons of bombs were dropped by US aircraft and over 158,000 artillery rounds were fired in defense of the base.
-Throughout the campaign, US forces used the latest technology to locate PAVN forces for targeting.
-Additionally, the logistical effort required to support the base once it was isolated demanded the implementation of other tactical innovations to keep the Marines supplied.
+The US command in Saigon initially believed that combat operations around KSCB during 1967 were part of a series of minor PAVN offensives in the border regions, but when the PAVN was found to be moving major forces into the area, the U.S. force at KSCB was reinforced.
+On 21 January 1968, the PAVN surrounded and besieged the Marine base.
+In the ensuing five months, KSCB and the hilltop outposts around it were subjected to daily PAVN artillery, mortar, and rocket attacks, and several infantry assaults.
+More than 274 U.S. troops were killed and more than 2,500 wounded.

+To support the Marine base, the USAF undertook Operation Niagara, a massive aerial bombardment campaign.
+In the first three months, over 114,810 tons of bombs were dropped by US & allied aircraft and over 158,900 artillery rounds were fired in defense of the base.
+U.S forces lost one KC-130, three C-123 and 35 helicopters, while 23 aircraft and 123 helicopters were damaged.
+Throughout the campaign, US forces used the latest technology to locate and target PAVN forces, and logistical innovations to support the base.